11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 This model keeps the strengths of hybrids: simple display, lightweight feel, and very long battery life.

-Withings advertises roughly 30–35 days, depending on feature use, so you don’t have to charge every night, and you’re far less likely to miss sleep data.
+Withings advertises roughly 30–35 days of battery life, depending on feature use, so you don’t have to charge every night, and you’re far less likely to miss sleep data.

 The thin case and traditional watch styling also help people actually wear it to bed, which is crucial for reliable sleep trends.